Perinatal Mental Health Myths That Hold Parents Back from Getting Help

 Myth #5: "Counselling is only for severe cases."

-You don’t need to be in crisis to benefit from counselling.
-Whether you’re feeling a little more anxious than usual, struggling with sleep and overwhelm, or noticing strain in your relationship, therapy offers a safe space to process your experience and find relief.
+You don't need to be in crisis to benefit from counselling.
+CBT has been shown to be effective for perinatal maternal depression in both the short and long term ScienceDirect, including for mild-to-moderate presentations.
+Whether you're feeling a little more anxious than usual, struggling with sleep and overwhelm, or noticing strain in your relationship, therapy offers a safe space to process your experience and find relief.

 Breaking the Silence: Support is Here

-The truth is, perinatal mental health struggles are common—and treatable.
-Counselling helps you move beyond survival mode into a place where you feel more grounded, present, and able to enjoy this stage of life.
+The truth is, perinatal mental health struggles are common and treatable.
+With appropriate treatment and support, up to 80% of individuals with postpartum depression achieve a full recovery.
+Postpartumdepression Counselling helps you move beyond survival mode into a place where you feel more grounded, present, and able to enjoy this stage of life.

-If you’re in Calgary and wondering whether perinatal counselling could help you, know this: you don’t need to wait until things feel unbearable.
-Support is here, and it can make all the difference.
+If you're wondering whether perinatal counselling could help you, know this: you don't need to wait until things feel unbearable.
+Support is here, and it can make a world of difference.

 Ready to move past the myths?
 Learn more about our perinatal counselling services in Calgary and take your first step toward feeling better today.